-Inspired by the very creatures that, 65 million years ago, formed the foundations of the North Downs Way, ‘Coccolith’ will invite visitors to take a seat and immerse themselves in this rolling and quintessential landscape.
+Inspired by the very creatures that, 65 million years ago, formed the foundations of the North Downs Way, ‘Coccolith’ invites visitors to take a seat and immerse themselves in this rolling and quintessential landscape.

-This ‘Inspiring views’ commission, designed by artists INSTAR (Trish Evans and Nick Humphreys), will be built using traditional dry-stone wall techniques, using a hand-picked selection of local ironstone rock excavated from the Titsey Estate along with ‘clunch’ chalk.
+This ‘Inspiring views’ commission, designed by artists INSTAR (Trish Evans and Nick Humphreys), is built using traditional dry-stone wall techniques, using a hand-picked selection of local ironstone rock excavated from the Titsey Estate along with ‘clunch’ chalk.

-INSTAR have chosen to use dry stone walling for its earthy historical aesthetic and so as not to impinge on the natural beauty of the landscape, these walls are an omnipresent fixture of the UK countryside, dividing cattle and boundaries, often present along the routes and pathways of any given pilgrimage and importantly they are also home to plant life, lichens, invertebrates, birds and mammals.
+INSTAR chose to use dry stone walling for its earthy historical aesthetic and collaborated with specialist Jason Hoffman from Stone Inspired to build the piece.
+Stone walls are an omnipresent fixture of the UK countryside, dividing cattle and boundaries, often present along the routes and pathways of any given pilgrimage and importantly they are also home to plant life, lichens, invertebrates, birds and mammals.
 The top of this simple circular structure will be planted with native wildflowers that over the years will naturally flourish, attracting and nourishing wildlife and visitors alike.

-In ‘the round’ a set of 5 cantilever stone style seats will provide the perfect spot to take the weight off and absorb the valley and ‘Inspiring Views’, offering a restful, connecting and playful engagement en-route to the next destination.
-Coccolith will be partially set into the gentle slope of the chalk hills and offer a wonderful sense of invisibility and tranquility.
-Details and features within the Coccolith will be subtly left to be discovered by the visitor and add an additional dimension to the experience and journey.
+In ‘the round’ a set of 5 cantilever stone style seats provide the perfect spot to take the weight off and absorb the valley and ‘Inspiring Views’, offering a restful, connecting and playful engagement en-route to the next destination.
+The seats are engraved with the words BUILT UPON TIME AND TIDE.
+Coccolith is partially set into the gentle slope of the chalk hills and offers a wonderful sense of invisibility and tranquility.
+Details and features within the Coccolith are left to be discovered by the visitor and add an additional dimension to the experience and journey.

-This artwork is proposed for the Titsey Estate.
-It will sit adjacent to the North Downs Way opposite Clarks Lane Farm, Tatsfield, TN16 2JT.
+This artwork is situated on the Titsey Estate adjacent to the North Downs Way opposite Clarks Lane Farm, Tatsfield, TN16 2JT.

 This project is co-financed by the European Union.